Towards Causal Inference for Spatio-Temporal Data: Conflict and Forest Loss in Colombia: Testing for the existence of causal effects

 \section{Testing for the existence of causal effects}

 The previous section has been concerned with the quantification and estimation of the causal effect of $X$ on $Y$.
-In this section, we introduce hypothesis tests for this effect being non-zero.
+In this section, we introduce hypothesis tests for this effect being zero.
 We consider the null hypothesis

-which formalizes the assumption of ``no causal influence of $X$ on $Y$'' within the framework of LSCMs.
-We construct a non-parametric hypothesis test for $H_0$ using data resampling.
+which formalizes the assumption of ``no causal effect of $X$ on $Y$'' within the LSCM framework.
+We construct a hypothesis test for $H_0$ using data resampling.
 Our approach acknowledges the existence of spatial dependence in the data without modeling it explicitly.
 It thus does not rely on distributional assumptions apart from the LSCM structure.